onetoneisme/blackjack/units_refactored/CF for operators/Basic/006 Quota Management in Cloud Foundry/03_Getting quota info.md

 ### Getting quota info

-There is a way to get this information in a more wasy to read way:
+It is also possible to get the same information in a more easy-to-read way:

 ```sh
 cf quota default
 ```

-Output should be:
+The output should be:

 ```
 $ cf quota default